garagehive/garagehive.github.io/docs/xero-api-intergration.md

 * Vendor Invoices
 * Vendor Credit memos

-{% include tip.html title="Note" text="We currently don't support exporting vendor payments, it is recommened that this is done in your external accountancy system." %}
+{% include tip.html title="Note" text="We currently don't support exporting vendor payments, it is recommended that this is done in your external accountancy system." %}

 ## Initial Setup
 To find the setup for the accountancy integration, search for Accountancy Integration Setup